A Comparison of Reinforcement Learning and Deep Trajectory Based Stochastic Control Agents for Stepwise Mean-Variance Hedging: Deep Trajectory-Based Stochastic Optimal Control

-the horizontal connections on top of the network, $(s_t,a_t,C_t)\rightarrow C_{t+1}$ sums up the immediate costs and gives the total accumulated cost at the end of the episode (when $t=T$). \item The transition of the sytem to a new state, $(s_t, a_t)\rightarrow s_{t+1}$ based on the system dynamics is encoded in the inter-block connections between $a_t$ and $s_{t+1}$. \end{itemize}
+the horizontal connections on top of the network, $(s_t,a_t,C_t)\rightarrow C_{t+1}$ sums up the immediate costs and gives the total accumulated cost at the end of the episode (when $t=T$). \item There are also connections from $s_t$ and $s_{t+1}$ to $C_t$ but they are not shown in the figure to avoid clutter. \end{itemize}